Why Study In Sweden?

 - Some of the globally acclaimed companies from Sweden are Astra Zeneca, Volvo, Nordea Bank, IKEA, Ericsson, Vattenfall, Skanska, Sony Ericsson, ABB, H&M, Electrolux, SKF, TeliaSonera, Sandvik, Scania, ICA, Preem, Atlas Copco, Securitas and Nordstjernan.

 - Sweden has introduced the system of tuition fee from the academic year 2011.

 - Despite the introduction of tuition fee, Swedish Universities are offering numerous scholarships covering 25%, 50%, 75% and 100% of the tuition fee on the basis of academic merit.

-- Participatory and research based education system.
+- Participatory and research-based education system.

 - Safe and modern environment.

-- 90% Swedes speak fluent English.
+- 90% of Swedes speak fluent English.

-- Project based teaching in collaboration with industries.
+- Project-based teaching in collaboration with industries.

 - Opportunity to pursue salary based internships in partner companies which may lead to further employment.